NVIDIA/NVFlare/docs/faq.rst

     The :ref:`Admin client <admin_commands>` is used to orchestrate the FL study, including starting and stopping server and clients, deploying applications, and managing FL experiments.

+#.
+Why am I getting an error about my custom files not being found?

+    Make sure that BYOC is enabled.
+BYOC is always enabled in POC mode, but disabled by default in secure mode when provisioning.
+Either through the UI tool or though yml, make sure the ``enable_byoc`` flag is set for each participant.
+    If the ``enable_byoc`` flag is disabled, even if you have custom code in your application folder, it will not be loaded.
+    There is also a setting for ``allow_byoc`` through the authorization rule groups.
+This controls whether or not apps containing BYOC code will be allowed to be uploaded and deployed.

 ********
 Security
 ********